lesscodeplus/sdkdocs/3-jssdk.md

-Node: We are still in the process of updating this part of the documentation.
-Please bear with us!

 # JavaScript SDK Reference

 For your UI Application, you can use JavaScript SDK to handle edge cases and to develop custom blocks.